WEDDING PLANNING

 Last updated: Copy Link

 Tuxedo shirt styles are like forearm tattoos: painstakingly detailed, and usually covered by a jacket.
-Thankfully, tuxedo shirts do not require laser removal if they don’t turn out the way you expect, but you’ll save time and money by getting your tux shirt style—and your ink—right the first time.
+Thankfully, tuxedo shirts do not require laser removal if they turn out poorly, but you’ll save time and money by getting your tux shirt style—and your ink—right the first time.
 We'll help with the shirt.

 While there are many types of tuxedo shirts, it all comes down to how formal or casual, (or traditional, or modern) you want your look to be.